-The following table presents the unobservable inputs incorporated into the valuation of contingent consideration related to Simplee acquisition:
+The following table presents the unobservable inputs incorporated into the valuation of contingent consideration related to the Simplee acquisition as of December 31, 2021.
+Refer to Note 8 - Business Combinations for additional details on the Simplee acquisition.

-Year Ended Dece ember 31,
+Year Ended December 31, 2021

-2021 2020

-Discount rate 5.7 % 10.0 %
+Discount rate 5.7%

-Probability of successful achievement 0% - 100% 71% - 100%
+Probability of successful achievement 0% - 100%

-Performance period 0.25 Years 2 Years

-^{} Probability of successful achievement was set at different targets based on the Company's best estimates on achieving them.
+Probability of successful achievement was set at different targets based on the Company's best estimates on achieving them.

-Increases or decreases in any of the probabilities of success in which revenue targets are expected to be achieved would result in a higher or lower fair value measurement, respectively.
+Increases or decreases in any of the probabilities of success in which revenue targets were expected to be achieved would result in a higher or lower fair value measurement, respectively.
 Increases or decreases in the discount rate would result in a lower or higher fair value measurement, respectively.

-The following table presents the unobservable inputs incorporated into the valuation of contingent consideration related to WPM acquisition:
+The following table presents the unobservable inputs incorporated into the valuation of contingent consideration related to the WPM acquisition as of the dates presented.
+Refer to Note 8 - Business Combinations for additional details on the WPM acquisition.

-Year Ended December 31, 2021
+Year Ended December Year Ended December 31,

+2022 2021

-Market price of risk adjustment for revenue 4.2 %
+Market price of risk adjustment for revenue 6.7 % 4.2%

-Revenue volatility 21.6%
+Revenue volatility 22.7 % 21.6 %

-Probability of successful achievement 29% - 100%
+Probability of successful achievement 0% - 100% 29% - 100%

-Performance period 2.25 Years
+Performance period 1.25 years 2.25 years

-^{} Probability of successful achievement was set at different targets based on the Company's best estimates on achieving them.
+Probability of successful achievement was set at different targets based on the Company's best estimates on achieving them.

-Increases or decreases in expectations regarding the level at which payment volume are expected to be achieved would result in a higher or lower fair value measurement, respectively.
+Increases or decreases in expectations regarding the level at which payment volumes are expected to be achieved would result in a higher or lower fair value measurement, respectively.
 Increases or decreases in the market price of risk adjustment of revenue would result in a decrease or increase in the fair value measurement, respectively.
 Increases or decreases in the revenue volatility would result in a decrease or increase in the fair value measurement, respectively.